Adapting Incident Response Plans to Emerging Threats in 2024

 Here are some key steps to undertake this year to make your Cyber Incident Response Plan fit for the new, emerging threat landscape.

-• Implement Lessons Learned: Based on the results and findings of your cybersecurity audits, assessments and cyber tabletop exercises, you can make significant enhancements to your Incident Response Plan.
+- Implement Lessons Learned: Based on the results and findings of your cybersecurity audits, assessments and cyber tabletop exercises, you can make significant enhancements to your Incident Response Plan.
 The areas where the plan may be unclear, ineffective or silent, should be updated immediately.

 This makes it easy for everyone involved to make the steps in these documents a part of their muscle memory.
 Most importantly, cyber attacks give you very little time before they cause major damage.
 It’s critical to keep cyber incident response plans and steps brief and highly effective.
-If you think your plan isn’t as succinct or useful as you’d like it to be, feel free to use our Incident Response Plan Example
+If you think your plan isn’t as succinct or useful as you’d like it to be, feel free to use our Incident Response Plan Example.

-• Threat Intelligence: Speaking of organisational threat context, it is now essential to stay on top of emerging threats through advanced threat intelligence tools.
+- Threat Intelligence: Speaking of organisational threat context, it is now essential to stay on top of emerging threats through advanced threat intelligence tools.

 You might also want to take into account the top incident response tabletop scenario examples.
-Studying cyber attack scenarios that have been prevalent in the recent past can significantly strengthen your current incident response strategies.
+Studying cyber attack scenarios that have been prevalent in the recent past can significantly strengthen your current incident response strategies. - Curated Cyber Attack Timelines: Read cybersecurity reports and recent cyber attack timelines to stay abreast with the threats that loom large today.

 By analysing the methods and techniques used in past cyber attacks, you can judge if your Incident Response protocols make provisions for such tactics and techniques.
 You can discuss and debate internally how your organisation will respond if a certain real-world attack scenario were to hit you.
 You can also review the actions taken by victims of recent cyber attacks and assess what they did correctly and what went wrong.

-• Cyber Incident Planning & Response Training: Computer security incident response is ultimately as effective as those responding to an incident.
+- Cyber Incident Planning & Response Training: Computer security incident response is ultimately as effective as those responding to an incident.
 You could have the best response strategies for security events.
 But if your executive leadership and security team aren’t familiar with what’s in your plans, chances of security breaches and ransomware attacks bringing your systems to a halt are high.

 Organisations for whom we've conducted our NCSC Assured Training in Cyber Incident Planning & Response as an internal workshop have reported a massive rise in employee awareness.
 The awareness isn't limited to cybersecurity incident response.
-The training helps staff members understand their own roles and responsibilities towards organisational cybersecurity and better prepares them for a cybersecurity incident.
+The training helps staff members understand their own roles and responsibilities towards organisational cybersecurity and better prepares them for a cybersecurity incident. - Cybersecurity Training for the Executive: No matter how great your plans are, they need the complete support and sign-off of your senior leadership.
+After all, they're the ones accountable to the Board, shareholders and customers in case of a cybersecurity breach.

 Our Executive Cybersecurity Awareness Sessions engage senior leadership in the organisational threat context through brief 45-minute sessions.
 These awareness training programmes focus on the decision-making processes during a cyber incident.
 They help the management understand law enforcement requirements and underline the need for effective communication strategies both within the organisation and with external stakeholders.